StackStorm/st2/docs/source/roadmap.rst

 Roadmap
 =======

-StackStorm is new and under active development.
-We are opening it early to engage community, get feedback,  refine directions, and welcome contributions.
+StackStorm is still under active development.
+We welcome community feedback to  refine directions, and encourage contributions.
 Below are key next items we see as top priorities.

-* **Complete DEB/RTM for st2 components:** Build self-sustaining RPM/DEB packages for all the StackStorm components, Mistral, Hubot and the other dependencies for a fast and reliable installation.
+* **Complete DEB/RPM for st2 components:** Build self-sustaining RPM/DEB packages for all the StackStorm components, Mistral, Hubot and the other dependencies for a fast and reliable installation.
 * **Docker based installer:** Complete the vision of OS independent, layered docker-based installer, to increase reliability, modularity, and speed of deployment.
 * **Migrate away from MongoDB:** Now that the models are stable, replace Mongo, to reduce operational overhead, improve performance, and simplify licensing.
 * **At-scale refinements:** Ensure event handling reliability, event storm resilience/throttling.
 Complete support for multi-node deployment of sensor containers and rule engines for resilience and throughput.
 * **Content management, revised for multi-node deployments:** provide platform support for content deployment to worker nodes with better integration with git/GitHub, to simplify development and deployment of "automation as code" at scale.
-* **Security tightening:** Complete security audit and address issues discovered so far.
+* **Security hardening:** Complete security audit and address issues discovered so far.
 * **History and Audit service:** History view with advanced search over years worth of execution records, over multiple versions of continuously upgraded StackStorm.
 * **Multi target configurations for integration packs:** For a given integration pack, define and manage multiple targets - sets of configurations, so that the user can choose which one to use for a given action.
 * **First class Windows support:** switch to pywinrm for better license.
 Remote PowerShell via Powershell.REST.API.
 Windows-native ActionRunners.
 Windows supported st2workroom.